Gosayram/kaniko/IDEA.md

-# Kaniko Modernization Plan with Built-in Multi-Arch Support
+# Kaniko Modernization Plan with Built-in Multi-Arch Support and OCI 1.1 Compliance

 ## Current State Analysis

-The project is in transition from legacy systems to modern Go 1.24+ practices with a focus on adding secure multi-architecture support without privileged operations.
+The project is in transition from legacy systems to modern Go 1.24+ practices with a focus on adding secure multi-architecture support without privileged operations and comprehensive OCI 1.1 compliance.

 ### ✅ Existing Infrastructure
 - **Makefile**: Uses modern `internal/version` package with `.release-version` integration